David Bergstein: Career

-After relocating to Los Angeles in 1984, Bergstein made a career buying and selling real estate which later transferred into real estate development.
-By the 1990s, Bergstein shifted his business focus from real estate to focus on acquiring or advising on distressed operating companies and debt.
-Bergstein later founded the Cyrano Group, a private equity and advisory firm, where he was CEO.
+After relocating to Los Angeles in 1984, Bergstein made a career buying and selling real estate, which later transitioned into real estate development.
+By the 1990s, he shifted his business focus to acquiring or advising on distressed operating companies and debt.
+He later founded the Cyrano Group, a private equity and advisory firm, where he was CEO.

 In 2003, Bergstein and business partner Ron Tutor loaned money to Franchise Pictures, a film production company headed by Elie Samaha.
 When the company went bankrupt, Bergstein and Tutor became owners of dozens of Franchise's films.
 By 2006, they had also acquired Capitol Films and ThinkFilm, in the process becoming major players in the independent film sector.

 In March 2010, fourteen creditors attempting to force the five companies controlled by Bergstein and Tutor into Chapter 11 bankruptcy were granted an emergency motion by a court to have an interim trustee appointed to oversee the companies.
-Capitol Films and ThinkFilm were formally declared bankrupt by a Federal judge in October 2010, and Bergstein's remaining three companies—R2D2, CT-1 Holdings and Capco—in 2011.
+Capitol Films and ThinkFilm were formally declared bankrupt by a federal judge in October 2010, and Bergstein's remaining three companies—R2D2, CT-1 Holdings and Capco—in 2011.
 One of the creditors that had forced Bergstein's companies into bankruptcy, Aramid Entertainment Fund, had its claims against Bergstein's companies dismissed in 2012 — a judgment that was upheld by an appellate court in 2013.
-In 2012 the former in-house counsel for Capitol Films who had left the company to work for Aramid, was successfully sued by Bergstein for breach of fiduciary trust and malpractice and ordered to pay $50 million in damages to Bergstein.
+In 2012, the former in-house counsel for Capitol Films, who had left the company to work for Aramid, was successfully sued by Bergstein for breach of fiduciary trust and malpractice and ordered to pay $50 million in damages to Bergstein.
 In 2014, another creditor, Screen Capital International, had its claims rejected by a federal judge.
 Lawyers successfully argued that it was not a legitimate creditor because it had purchased the claims from another entity.
 The U.S. District and Bankruptcy Courts dismissed the outstanding involuntary bankruptcy cases in 2016.

-Bergstein also took an advisory role in the sale of Miramax in 2010 to an investor group that included his partner, Ron Tutor.
+Bergstein also took an advisory role in the sale of Miramax in 2010 to an investor group that included his partner, Tutor.
 The purchase, for $660 million, included the rights to more than 700 library titles.
-In 2012, Bergstein sued the owners of Miramax alleging they had reneged on paying him a $6.1 million fee and a 3.33 percent stake as compensation for his role in the acquisition; the litigation ended two weeks later when Bergstein and Miramax reached a settlement.
+In 2012, Bergstein sued the owners of Miramax, alleging they had reneged on paying him a $6.1 million fee and a 3.33 percent stake as compensation for his role in the acquisition.
+The litigation ended two weeks later when Bergstein and Miramax reached a settlement.

-On November 9, 2016, Bergstein was arrested at his Hidden Hills, California home after being indicted for fraud, and was convicted by a Federal jury on March 1, 2018, of defrauding investors out of $26 million.
-In June 2018 Bergstein was sentenced to eight years in prison and ordered to pay a $250,000 fine.
-Bergstein cried as he requested leniency but United States federal judge P. Kevin Castel said his crimes needed to be "punished severely" to "send a message".
+On November 9, 2016, Bergstein was arrested at his Hidden Hills, California, home after being indicted for fraud, and was convicted by a federal jury on March 1, 2018, of defrauding investors out of $26 million.
+In June 2018, he was sentenced to eight years in prison and ordered to pay a $250,000 fine.
+Bergstein cried as he requested leniency, but United States federal judge P. Kevin Castel said his crimes needed to be "punished severely" to "send a message".